Diplomats & International Organizations

 2.1 Family members of diplomats

-The family members of a diplomat enjoy special privileges and exemptions under the Vienna Convention on Diplomatic Relations (VCDR).
+The family members of a diplomat enjoy special privileges and immunities under the Vienna Convention on Diplomatic Relations (VCDR).
 These family members include spouses and children , provided they are unmarried and financially dependent on the diplomat.
-This status generally ends when the children turn 25 (see p.
-10 of the Federal Foreign Office circular dated September 15, 2015 – 503-90-507.00 ).
-Other family members such as parents or parents-in-law generally do not receive diplomatic privileges unless special permission is granted.
-Family members of diplomats must be notified in Germany in order to be able to claim their status and exemptions.
-The basis for these regulations is the Vienna Convention on Diplomatic Relations (PDF) , which regulates the immunities of diplomats and their family members uniformly worldwide.
+This status generally ends when the children turn 25 (see page 10 of the Federal Foreign Office circular dated September 15, 2015 – 503-90-507.00 ).
+Other family members, such as parents or parents-in-law, are generally not granted diplomatic privileges unless special permission has been granted.
+Family members of diplomats must be notified in Germany in order to benefit from their status and immunities.
+The basis for these regulations is the Vienna Convention on Diplomatic Relations (PDF) , which regulates the immunities of diplomats and their family members worldwide.

 2.2 Part-time work of diplomats

-Diplomats in Germany are subject to strict regulations regarding gainful employment outside of their diplomatic function.
-According to Article 42 of the VCDR, diplomats are prohibited from pursuing a commercial or professional activity for personal profit .
+Diplomats in Germany are subject to strict regulations regarding employment outside of their diplomatic function.
+According to Article 42 of the VCDR, diplomats are prohibited from pursuing a commercial or professional activity for personal gain .
 This means:

-Diplomats are generally not permitted to engage in professional activities aimed at earning their own income.
+Diplomats are generally not permitted to engage in professional activities that are geared to earning their own income.

-Commercial activities such as selling goods or actively running a business may result in the loss of diplomatic privileges.
+Commercial activities such as selling goods or actively running a business may result in the withdrawal of diplomatic privileges.

-Scientific, literary or artistic activities may be permitted in certain cases, provided they do not aim at making a regular profit.
+Scientific, literary or artistic activities may be permitted in certain cases, provided they do not aim to make a regular profit.

 Capital investments or occasional online sales are generally unproblematic as long as they do not take on a commercial character.

-The strict rules prohibiting secondary employment are based on the need to ensure a clear separation between diplomatic functions and economic interests.
-The Vienna Convention on Consular Relations (PDF) regulates similar principles for consular officials.
+The strict regulations prohibiting secondary employment are based on the need to ensure a clear separation between diplomatic functions and economic interests.
+The Vienna Convention on Consular Relations (PDF) regulates similar principles for consular officers.

 2.3 Settlement and naturalization of diplomats in Germany

 Many diplomats in Germany wonder whether they can stay in Germany after their mission has ended.
-Once the diplomatic mission has ended, the diplomat’s special status also ends.
-In Germany, diplomats must leave the country within three months of the end of their assignment (see p.
-11 of the Federal Foreign Office circular dated September 15, 2015 – 503-90-507.00 ).
-Former diplomats in Germany are generally not able to apply for a settlement permit or naturalization.
-According to Section 9, Paragraph 2, Sentence 1, No. 1 of the Residence Act (AufenthG) and Section 10, Paragraph 1, Sentence 1, No. 2 of the Nationality Act (StAG), a settlement permit or naturalization requires a residence permit of at least five years “with a residence permit.”
-Since diplomats do not have a residence permit but rather a diplomatic status, they cannot meet the requirement of holding a residence title or a residence permit.
-A residence title is also required for a permanent EU residence permit ( Section 9a, Paragraph 2, Sentence 1, No. 1 of the Residence Act ), which diplomats do not hold.
-However, diplomats can trigger the fictitious effect with a timely application and receive a fictitious certificate in accordance with Section 81, Paragraph 3 of the Residence Act , since they are or were exempt from the requirement of a residence title in accordance with Section 39, No. 2 of the Residence Ordinance .
+Once the diplomatic mission has ended, the diplomat's special status also ends.
+In Germany, diplomats must leave the country within three months of their assignment expiring (see page 11 of the Federal Foreign Office circular dated September 15, 2015 - 503-90-507.00 ).
+Former diplomats are generally not able to apply for a settlement permit or naturalization in Germany.
+According to Section 9, Paragraph 2, Sentence 1, No. 1 of the Residence Act (AufenthG) and Section 10, Paragraph 1, Sentence 1, No. 2 of the Nationality Act (StAG), a residence permit of at least five years "with a residence permit" is required for a settlement permit or naturalization.
+Since diplomats do not have a residence permit but rather a diplomatic status, they cannot meet the requirement of holding a residence title or residence permit.
+A residence permit for permanent residence in the EU also requires a residence permit ( Section 9a, Paragraph 2, Sentence 1, No. 1 of the Residence Act ), which diplomats do not hold.
+However, diplomats can trigger the fictional effect with a timely application and receive a fictional certificate in accordance with Section 81, Paragraph 3 of the Residence Act , since they are or were exempt from the requirement for a residence title under Section 39, No. 2 of the Residence Ordinance .

 3. Diplomatic immunity